 We drove back towards Hilo to see another waterfall, Rainbow Waterfall.
 Unfortunately there was no rainbow that day but it was dry and hot.
 There is no parking or entrance fee to view this waterfall and you can access it right from the parking lot, no need for a long walk or hike.

 It was time to head back to Hawaii Volcanoes National Park.
 We wanted to do the Crater Rim Drive but due to the recent volcano activity the road was closed.
 Instead we drove part of the Chain of Craters Road.
 The drive was crazy because it seemed like every five minutes we were experiencing different weather patterns from rain to sun to extreme fog with minimal visibility back to sun.
 We got out at some of the stop and view points along the way to see the lava flow from different years.

-We made reservations for dinner for 5:15PM as the sunsets around 6:30PM and we wanted to see the volcano after dark.
+We made reservations for dinner for 5:15PM back at Volcano House as the sunsets around 6:30PM and we wanted to see the volcano after dark and be close.
 Dinner was even better than lunch, be sure to make a reservation because the dining hall was packed and we saw many people turned away.